farheengit12/simon-says-game/README.md

 # simon-says-game
-this is my first JS project
+this is my first JS project.